 “In my past I said and believed things that were wrong,” Gabbard kicked off her creepily servile video by saying.
 “And worse they were very hurtful to people in the LGBTQ community and to their loved ones.
 Many years ago I apologized for my words and, more importantly, for the negative impact that they had.
 I sincerely repeat my apology today.
 I’m deeply sorry for having said that.”

 Again, what is so startling here is the clear statement being made that centuries-old Christian views on marriage are monumentally offensive to today’s Dems and will not be tolerated in the slightest.
 Gabbard isn’t even trying to reach a middle ground here.
 She offers total submission to a prevailing progressive dogma while assuming the meekest posture she can conjure.

 Ambitious Democratic presidential candidates may see these demeaning apology theatrics as a necessary tool in capturing primary votes, but they and the radicals they are courting are missing the bigger picture by a mile.

 Two things need to be pointed out: Projecting weakness is not the best character trait to display for any candidate who later hopes to take on Donald Trump in a general election.
-And telling the American people that believing in U.S. immigration laws and traditional marriage are grave examples of wrongthink that must be cleansed from their hearts and minds is no way to attract voters who don’t already reside in the suffocating progressive shoebox that by all appearances is going to dominate the primary chase.We value your comments!
-Please weigh in on our comment section below.
+And telling the American people that believing in U.S. immigration laws and traditional marriage are grave examples of wrongthink that must be cleansed from their hearts and minds is no way to attract voters who don’t already reside in the suffocating progressive shoebox that by all appearances is going to dominate the primary chase.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com